 All borrowings are at fixed rates in GBP and the Group has no currency exposures.
 Any movements in interest rates will therefore not impact on the surplus before tax.

 The Group does not hold any derivative financial instruments.

-The table below provides an analysis of when group debt falls due for repayment: The company position is shown at Note 29.
+The table below provides an analysis of when the debt falls due for repayment:

 Financial liabilities excluding trade creditors \